pyxem/pyxem/docs/source/introduction.rst

 Unsupervised Machine Learning
 -----------------------------

-Usupervised machine learning algorithms may be applied to SED as a route to obtain representative "component diffraction patterns" and their respective "loadings" in real space.
+Unsupervised machine learning algorithms may be applied to SED as a route to obtain representative "component diffraction patterns" and their respective "loadings" in real space.
 These methods involve unfolding each diffraction pattern into an image vector and stacking these vectors together to construct a